AlanDeSmet/TIS-100-Hackers-Guide/src/lua-style.markdown

 Lua Style
 ==========

-When writing [puzzles in Lua](lua.html), you may wich to mirror the style used by the official levels.
+When writing [puzzles in Lua](lua.html), you may wish to mirror the style used by the official levels.

 Input and Output Names
 ----------------------